 What Type of Golf Bag Comes With the Set?

-Golf bags are essential for toting your clubs, golf balls and any other equipment you will need on the course.
+Golf bags are essential for toting junior golf clubs, golf balls and any other equipment you will need on the course.
 And as with golf clubs, there are many different types of golf bags from which to choose.
 Once you decide on the type of golfing you plan to do (walking, riding in a cart, etc.), you can then decide on a bag that best suits your purposes.
 Here is a quick look at four different types of golf bags:

 Cart bags, as you might guess from the title, are bags designed to be carried on a golf riding cart or golf push cart.
-Usually weighing about 6-7 pounds, they are much lighter than your average staff bag, while still boasting more than enough capacity for your clubs and gear.
+Usually weighing about 6-7 pounds, they are much lighter than your average staff bag, while still boasting more than enough capacity for your golf clubs and gear.
 Cart bags are designed in such a way that they give golfers quick and easy access to all the bag’s pockets and compartments while it is strapped to the back of a cart.

 Frequently Asked Questions

-Seeing a local professional or searching the internet for golf club information and club fitting advise can be a great way to learn about golf clubs, technology, and the golf swing.
+Seeing a local professional or searching the internet for junior golf clubs information and club fitting advise can be a great way to learn about golf clubs, technology, and the golf swing.
 Below, we have given some of the most frequently asked questions and answer to help you narrow your decisions.

 Q: Driver vs Woods: What is the Difference?